Sing to God: Retrospective assessment

 Andrew "Tiny" Wood, singer of the band Ultrasound, reviewed the album as an "Under Rated Album" for Crackle Feedback as part of an article about his record collection.
 Wood said that Sing To God was released "right in the middle of the so called Britpop thing, and if anyone can lay claim to the Britpop crown it is the Cardiacs, largely ignored in a period which was desperately in need of a nostalgia for something that never really happened in the first place, instead of a celebration of what we Brits can achieve when we really put our minds and imaginations to it.
 The Cardiacs were probably the greatest band ever to come out of Britain, and one day they will be recognised."
 He commented that "It sprawls over two discs like a many-tendrilled beast, taking in influences from Krautrock to the Kinks in a lysergic soup like a scorpion sting to the head, sharp yet soporific, making me dizzy with intense spins and swirls of sound and colour."

 When asked in a 2001 interview with Margen Magazine, whether he thinks Sing to God is the band's best album due to it being their "more known album", Tim Smith replied "no… I sort of like them all in one way or another."
 The band followed Sing to God with Guns (1999), their final album, which shocked fans due to its less restless sound.
 In an interview with Prog, Devin Townsend said Sing to God is the prog album he plays to "get [him] in a good mood": "It's uplifting and intense.
 Some of the chord changes are so unconventional and hilarious."
-In a 2014 list entitled "The Arresting Sound of Cardiacs", written by Ben Saunders for The Hooded Utilitarian, "Fiery Gun Hand" and "Dirty Boy" from Sing to God featured as the seventh and eighth tracks.
+In 2014, Uncut listed the album at number 20 on their "Reissues of the Year" list.
 In a 2015 list for Team Rock, musician Mike Vennart included "Eat it Up Worms Hero", "Dog Like Sparky" and "Dirty Boy" in his list of "The 10 Best Cardiacs Songs".

+In a 2025 buyer's guide to Cardiacs for an article covering the album LSD, the magazine Uncut said Sing to God is "shot through with anxious energy, a bristling, unsettled psychedelia", calling it "perhaps Cardiacs' creative pinnacle", and described "Dirty Boy" as "overwhelming", "emotionally taut" and "one of their most enduring songs".